-Cost share must be available or accessible at the time of submission of the application, as described below.
-A written assurance (e.g., commitment) must be provided at the time of application submission.
+Cost share must be available or accessible at the time of submission of the application.
+A written assurance (e.g., commitment) must be provided at the time of application submission as part of the Applicant Commitment and Cost Sharing File, and if applicable, the Participant Letters of Commitment and Cost Sharing File.
 The written assurance (e.g., commitment) is a binding guarantee that funds are available or, with respect to the use of equipment, contributed labor hours, or unrecovered indirect costs, accessible.
 Cost share commitments cannot be dependent on some future event, such as receiving a grant, obtaining a loan, or securing an investor.
 Furthermore, although the cost share requirement applies to the project as a whole (including work performed by members of the Project Team other than the Recipient) the Recipient is ultimately and legally responsible for the entire amount of cost share, if an award is made.